 Pillar Report

-AI for Dental Practices in Toronto and the GTA: Fill Your Schedule, Grow Your Reviews (2026)
+AI for Dental Practices in Toronto and the GTA: The Complete Guide (2026)

 Share This ArticleALL INTELLIGENCE

-The GTA Dental Market Is the Most Competitive in Canada
+The GTA Dental Market Is More Competitive Than It Looks

 Toronto and the surrounding GTA municipalities have more licensed dentists per capita than almost any other market in the country.
 In Mississauga, Markham, and North York, a dental practice often sits within sight of two or three direct competitors.
 In some Scarborough and Etobicoke commercial corridors, four or five practices share the same block.